 One of the most fun part of Christie’s novel which was not included in the series is Ariadne Oliver, a recurring minor character in Christie’s work.
 In fact, it is through Oliver that Christie makes her own Detective Universe.
 Oliver is introduced as a friend of Poirot’s, but in ‘The Pale House’ she briefly meets the friends of Mrs. Marple, subtly revealing that Poirot and Mrs. Marple live in the same universe.

-The Impact of Christie’s ‘The Pale Horse’ in Real Life
+The Impact of Christie’s The Pale Horse in Real Life

-Though Christie’s ‘The Pale Horse’ is not based on real-life, it had quite an impact on the lives of some very real people.
-In fact, it was responsible for saving several lives, and even a murder.
+Though Christie’s ‘The Pale Horse’ is not based on real life, it had quite an impact on the lives of some very real people.
+In fact, it was responsible for saving several lives and even a murder.
 It is believed that in 1975, Christie received a letter from a woman in Latin America who realized that her husband was poisoning her through thallium based on the symptoms that Christie wrote about.

 Similarly, in 1977, a nurse named Marsha Maitland saved a 19-month baby’s life.
-The baby was suffering from a mysterious illness, and at the time Maitland was reading ‘The Pale Horse’ and corrected the suggested that the baby could be suffering from thallium poisoning.
+The baby was suffering from a mysterious illness, and at the time, Maitland was reading ‘The Pale Horse’ and corrected the suggestion that the baby could be suffering from thallium poisoning.
 It is also believed that Graham Frederick Young (the Teacup Poisoner), a serial killer who poisoned several individuals with thallium, was caught with help from the book.
-But in 1988, George Trepal poisoned his neighbours by lacing their Coca-colas with thallium, leading to death of one of them.
+But in 1988, George Trepal poisoned his neighbours by lacing their Coca-colas with thallium, leading to the death of one of them.
 He had cited Christie’s novel as inspiration.

 Read More: The Pale Horse Review